ericwq/goutmp/README.md

 - `ericwq/goutmp` update `wtmp` when update `utmp` record.
 This behavior is more reasonable.
 - `ericwq/goutmp` support `tty` and `pts` device, while `RLabs/goutmp` only support `pts` device.

-## inline C or stand alone C module
+## Inline C or stand alone C module
-We use the following cgo derective and inline C functions to implement the wrapper.
+We use the following cgo directive and inline C functions to implement the wrapper.
 Inline C functions is more easy to build than stand alone C module.
 ```c
 // #cgo pkg-config: utmps skalibs
 ```